gabrielluciano/gabrielluciano/README.md

 # Hi there, I'm Gabriel Luciano 👋

 Welcome to my profile!
-I'm an Electronics technician and Mechanical Engineer from Brazil who loves technology.
-I am currently a web development student aiming to become a fullstack developer.
+I'm a Software Development student from Brazil who loves technology.
+I also have a degree in Mechanical Engineering from UFF and I am an Electronics technician

 ## About me
 - ⚡ I'm 25 years old
 - 🤖 I have experience in robotics having developed autonomous robots for competitions by [UFFight Robótica](https://www.instagram.com/uffightrobotica/)
-- 🌱 I'm currently focused on Angular and Java with Spring Boot
+- 🌱 I'm currently focused on improving my Java skills with frameworks like Spring Boot and Quarkus, and Cloud Native Applications.
 - 🔍 Take a look at my repositories feel free to comment!
 - 💼 Also, follow me on [Linkedin](https://www.linkedin.com/in/gabriel-lucianosouza/)